ML4BM-Lab/JIND-Multi/README.md

 sbatch main.sh
 ```
 ### Option 3: Running with Docker
-To run JIND-Multi using Docker, follow these steps:
-You must run this commands with administration rights
+You can run JIND-Multi using Docker with the following steps. **You must run these commands with administrator rights**.

+#### Option 3.1: Using a pre-built Docker image

-1. Pull the Docker image:
+1. Pull the pre-built Docker image:

     ```bash
     docker pull xgarrotesan/jind_multi
     ```

-2. Run the Docker container, replacing `<PATH>` with the appropriate path on your system:
+2. Run the Docker container, replacing `<PATH>` with the absolute path to the folder on your system that contains the JIND-Multi repository and the `.h5ad` data files:

     ```bash
     docker run -it -v <PATH>:/app xgarrotesan/jind_multi
+    ```

+   **Important**: The `<PATH>` you map to the container must contain both:
+   - The **JIND-Multi repository** (the project files)
+   - The **`.h5ad` data files** you want to process.

+3. Activate the Conda environment inside the container:
+    ```bash
     conda activate jind
     ```

-Replace <PATH> with the appropriate path on your system.

-3. Run JIND-Multi as usual, defining the path by mapping the unit to `app`, which is the container's folder:
+4. Run JIND-Multi as usual, defining the path by mapping the unit to `app`, which is the container's folder:

     ```json
     {